adityataufiq/alpha-client-server/README.md

 # Alpha Client Server
-Simple Client-Server App Created with Python, and Bash.
+Simple Client-Server App Created with Python, and Bash

 ## Table of Contents
 * [General Info](#general-info)
 * [Technologies](#technologies)
 * [Setup](#setup)

+## General Info
+This project is simple client-server app that monitoring how many times clients connect to the server.

 ## Technologies
 Project is created with: